Skip to content

 bash

-kubectl logs -n openstack -l app.kubernetes.io/name=keystone-operator \
+kubectl logs -n keystone-system -l app.kubernetes.io/name=keystone-operator \

 --tail=200 -f